Brett Pitman

-Brett Douglas Pitman (born 31 January 1988) is a Jèrriais footballer who plays as a forward for club Downton, where he holds the role of player-coach.
+Brett Douglas Pitman (born 31 January 1988) is a Jèrriais footballer who plays as a forward for Midhurst & Easebourne in the Southern Combination Football League.

 After starting his career on his native island, he moved to Bournemouth as a 16-year-old and went on to become a regular in their first team, helping them avoid relegation from The Football League in 2009 and earn promotion a year later.
 In August 2010, he moved to Championship side Bristol City.

 In November 2012 he was loaned back to Bournemouth, until making the deal permanent in January 2013, and contributed to them winning the Football League Championship title in 2015.
 He then signed for Ipswich Town, then Portsmouth two years later.